Best audio interfaces for live streaming to Facebook Live, YouTube Live, Twitch [2024]

 This post may contain affiliate links for products discussed.
 As an Amazon Associate I earn from qualifying purchases.
 What this means is that by clicking one of these links, we may sometimes receive an affiliate fee.

-Previously, we discussed microphones for a live stream setup, but we need a way to get that mic signal into the computer.
+Previously, I discussed microphones for a live stream setup, but we need a way to get that mic signal into the computer.
 For this, you’ll need an audio interface.
-While there are hundreds of audio interfaces available across all sorts of feature sets and price points, the needs of a live streamer will definitely be a bit different than those of an audio engineer or other musicians.
-Our goal in this guide is to explain what exactly you do and don’t need in an audio interface and help you pick out the best audio interface for live streaming.
+While hundreds of audio interfaces are available across all sorts of feature sets and price points, the needs of a live streamer will be a bit different than those of an audio engineer or other musicians.
+The goal of this guide is to explain what exactly you do and don’t need in an audio interface and help you pick out the best audio interface for live streaming.

 Contents